 Address them personally to stand out from the other connections and give them a reason to connect.
 Personalized connection requests will drastically increase the chances of someone accepting.
 Here are a few more tips on writing the perfect LinkedIn connection request.

 Like with Step 1, after we send a connection request we again wait to see who accepts those requests.
 Waiting to let our targets take action avoids spamming anyone who isn’t interested in interacting with us.
 When someone accepts our connections request, Step 3 is to now send them a message.

 This message should thank them for connecting and introduce the idea of setting up a time to talk.
 These messages shouldn’t be overly salesy, but merely look to start a conversation and continue to grow the relationship with your target.

 If someone doesn’t respond after a few days a follow-up message may be appropriate as well, but don’t push too much.
 If someone isn’t responding they probably aren’t interested in talking.

 In conclusion, I want to give you an idea of the results I saw from running this process over a month.
 I really didn’t know what to expect going in, but was really excited about I saw:

 I did employ some internal software to scale this process up, but this was by far the best results I have gotten from any channel to drive leads for my business.
 This process is simple and repeatable for anyone selling in a B2B context.

-If you are looking to generate more leads for your business give it a shot!
+If you are looking to generate more leads for your business with LinkedIn, give it a shot!